 Level of difficulty, 3.50

-For enthusiasts who like their steaks extremely rare, they can be processed at temperatures as low as 122F /50 C; HOWEVER, in this case the steaks will not achieve pasteurization, so the processing time MUST be limited to TWO HOURS in order to meet USDA standards of food safety.
+Note: For enthusiasts who like their steaks extremely rare, they can be processed at temperatures as low as 122F /50 C. HOWEVER, in this case the processing time MUST be limited to TWO HOURS in order to meet USDA standards of food safety.
 The steaks should then be consumed immediately, just as one would if sous vide were not being utilized.

 Cut the asparagus spears to 2″/5 cm.
 Saute the asparagus in a hot pan with a few drops of oil and salt and pepper for thirty seconds.
 Set aside.

 Peel the carrot.
 Bring 2 cups of water to a boil and add the carrot.
 Cook until tender–approximately five minutes.
 Shock in iced water and set aside until cool.
 Use a peeler to cut the carrots into ribbons as shown.

 Turn on your oven’s “warming” function, approximately 140+ F/60+ F. If you do not have a warming function in your oven, set it on the lowest possible setting and leave the oven door slightly open.
 Most modern dishes will tolerate this much heat–about the same as inside a dishwasher.